AX271/CBT-Bypass/USAGE.md

    • engage in any activity that violates applicable laws or terms of service of third parties.

 3) RESPONSIBLE DISCLOSURE
 If you discover a vulnerability in a third-party system while using these materials, you must follow responsible disclosure procedures.
-Contact the system owner and/or AX271 at <CONTACT_EMAIL_OR_ADDRESS> before publicly disclosing details or exploits.
+Please report the issue via GitHub Issues using the "security" or "legal/takedown" template.
+After verification, a private communication channel will be provided for further details.
+Do not publicly disclose vulnerabilities before verification.

 4) ASSUMPTION OF RISK & INDEMNITY
 You assume all risk associated with your use of this repository.
 You agree to indemnify and hold AX271 harmless from any claims, damages, liabilities, or costs resulting from your use or misuse of the materials.